theogpt/theogpt.github.io/lives-of-alcyone/index.md

 The kingdom in which there had previously been a good deal of mal-administration and corruption was brought by the efforts of our group into a much better condition, and the Government remained strong, just and able for some centuries.

-Chart XLIII a
-India

-3414 B.C

-Chart XLIII a
+Chart XLIII a - India - 3414 B.C
-India

-3414 B.C

 ## Life XLIV